FAQs

 When should I pay the deposit?

-You should pay the deposit at the time of signing the Contract.
+We will collect your deposit at the time of signing the contract.

 What agreements do I need to sign?

-You will need to sign a fix term short hold tenancy agreement.
-Once signed the contract is legally binding on all parties and you are liable for rental payments for the full period of the contact.
-Please speak to a member of our staff at our office should you require any further information regarding the agreement.
+You will sign a fixed term short hold tenancy agreement.
+This contract will be legally binding and will make you liable for rental payments for the full duration of the contract.

 How do I ensure I get the keys?

-Providing the deposit and first rent payments have been made by all tenants in the property the keys will be available for collection from our office on the first day of the tenancy.
+Once you and all other tenants have paid your deposits and made your upfront initial rental payments, the keys will be available for collection at our office on the first day of the tenancy.

-What happens on the day I move in?
+What happens on the day I move into my Sheffield student accommodation?

 How do I notify your office of any problems with the property at the start of the tenancy?